nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/git-branching.md

 * Add, commit, and push to master
 * Start over

 For the most part this works ok until we have more than one person using the same repo.
 Let work through the following scenario.
-Two teams are workign on the same product at a well known tech company.
-Lets call this company Bookface.
+Two teams are working on the same product at a well known tech company.
+Lets call this company BookFace.

 Team 1 is run by Anne.
 Their job is to implement a new feature where people can react to comments.
 It should look something like: